 Alternatively, if you have a great business idea and want to team up with other techies, you could launch your own tech startup.

 Your idea doesn’t even have to be anything revolutionary.
 The most successful startups have an incredibly simple business idea.

 All you need to do is to offer people a way to do things more easily or quickly by using technology.

 One successful and viable startup idea is to create a web application.

 Team up with backend and front-end developers and create a tool you believe in.

 I chose this path as a developer and started my own web design business back in the day.
 And honestly, I’ve never looked back.

 For more details about how I started learning coding, check out my post Learning to Code?
 This is What I Learned in 6 Months.

 How to learn coding and become an entrepreneur?

-If entrepreneurship is something you’d want to do in the future, here’s how you can get started:
+If you want to become a tech entrepreneur, here’s how you can get started: